Package 'hexbin'

 Description: Binning and plotting functions for hexagonal bins.

-Authors: Dan Carr [aut], ported by Nicholas Lewin-Koh [aut], Martin Maechler [aut], contains copies of lattice functions written by Deepayan Sarkar [aut], Edzer Pebesma [cre]
+Authors: Dan Carr [aut], Nicholas Lewin-Koh [aut], Martin Maechler [aut], Deepayan Sarkar [aut], Edzer Pebesma [cre]

 Maintainer: Edzer Pebesma <[email protected]>